DerOeko/ChemControl/RescorlaWagnerModel/README.md

 * See each script for a description of function

 ## Contact
-For questions, contact me, at samuelgerrit.nellessen@gmail.com.
+For questions, please contact me, at samuelgerrit.nellessen@gmail.com.